• Skip to primary navigation

 • Preheat your smoker to 250 degrees Fahrenheit according to manufacturer's directions.

-• Add your dry rub to the bowl with pork belly and toss until pieces are coated.
-Place cubes onto a wire rack or directly on the smoker.
+• Add your dry rub to the bowl with pork belly and toss until pieces are well coated.
+Place cubes onto a wire rack or directly on the smoker grates.

-• Cover smoker lid and smoke for 2 hours.
+• Close smoker lid and smoke for 2 hours.
 Look for a darker red color and modest bark to develop.

 • In a small bowl mix together BBQ sauce, honey and brown sugar.
 Stir until combined.

-• Remove the pork belly cubes from the smoker and place into a foil pan and then toss in BBQ sauce until covered.
+• Remove the pork belly cubes from the smoker and place into a foil pan.
+Toss in BBQ sauce until covered.
 Slice butter into small slabs and place on top of pork mixture.
 Cover the pan with aluminum foil and place back on the smoker.

-• Cook for an additional 90 minutes or until about an internal temperature of 200 degrees F.
+• Cook for an additional 90 minutes or until about an internal temperature of 200 degrees Fahrenheit.

 • Remove the foil, close the lid to the smoker, and smoke for another 15-30 minutes to let the sauce thicken up.
 Remove from smoker and serve.